Avril-Cui/seal-backend/AS1/problem_framing.md

 - **Environmental advocates:** Reduced consumption aligns with sustainability goals.
 Our problem-framing and features already achieves this.

 ## Time
+We discuss time in short, medium, and long-term lens.
 ### Short-Term
 - Users excited by novelty; actively engage with voting
 - May feel empowered by financial awareness